A lease is a legally binding agreement. It obligates both a landlord and the tenant to abide by its terms for a set period of time.

 - Locations near a military air installation

-With this guide, you now have a better understanding of how to handle a tenant who breaks their lease early.
-You should also stay informed of security deposit law and the legal eviction process.
+With this guide, landlords now have a better understanding of what to do when a tenant breaks their lease early.
+All landlords should also stay informed of landlord-tenant laws, Fair Housing Act, security deposit law, and the legal eviction process.
 For expert advice, Keyrenter Richmond can help.
 We’re one of the leading property management companies in Richmond and the surrounding areas.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regard to this content or any other aspect of your property management needs.